 2. Make a checklist list of each type of clothing your child wears

 This list will vary by season, age and gender.
-I’ve included a list for Spring and Summer in the free printable at the end of this post!
+I’ve included a free printable kids capsule wardrobe checklist to help you get started right away!
 All you have to do is fill in the number of items your child needs to make the number of outfits you planned out in step 1.

 3. Use this list to declutter the clothing you already own